byrkalukasz/Uczelnia/README.md

 ```

 ## Database
-In this moment i use MsSQL but in backlog is Story to migrate to Postgres
+In this moment I use MsSQL but in backlog is Story to migrate to Postgres

 ## Core Functions